-First, in transactions where the purchasers are prestigious financial sponsors with extensive financial resources, the sellers might agree to sign an agreement with the special purpose vehicle without obtaining any comfort from the parent fund.
-On the other hand, if the sellers have much more negotiation leverage, the purchasers might have to provide comfort to the sellers.
-Such comfort can be provided in forms such as equity commitment letters, debt commitment letters, signing escrow, etc. On or prior to the singing of the purchase agreement, the purchasers can provide to the seller equity commitment letters (signed between the parent fund and the purchasing entity) and/or debt commitment letters (signed between the borrower and the lender) evidencing that the purchasing entities will have access to sufficient funds to make the acquisitions.
+In transactions where the purchasers are prestigious financial sponsors with extensive financial resources, the sellers might agree to sign an agreement with the special purpose vehicle without obtaining any comfort from the parent fund.
+If a seller has more negotiation leverage, the purchaser might have to provide comfort to the seller.
+Such comfort can be provided in forms such as equity commitment letters, debt commitment letters, signing escrow, etc. On or prior to the signing of the purchase agreement, the purchaser can provide to the seller equity commitment letters (signed between the parent fund and the purchasing entity) and/or debt commitment letters (signed between the borrower and the lender) evidencing that the purchasing entity will be made available sufficient funds from its parent fund to make the acquisitions.
 The sellers in some cases might also request the buyer's parent to provide its financial statement, although such request will usually face great resistance from the purchaser for confidentiality reasons.
 Signing escrow is another mechanism for providing comfort to the seller.
 The purchaser may agree to put the signature pages in the seller's or the seller legal counsel's hand prior to the expected date of signing for escrow, and such signature pages shall only be released upon the purchaser's subsequent authorization.
 Under this arrangement, no official contract will be signed until closing (i.e., simultaneous signing and closing).
+As an alternative solution commonly seen, both parties may entrust a reputable bank to receive the purchase price and release it (in lump sum or in instalments) upon satisfying the agreed closing conditions, to ease concern from the seller.

-5. How prevalent is the use of locked box

-pricing mechanisms in your jurisdiction and in what circumstances are these ordinarily seen?
+5. How prevalent is the use of locked box pricing mechanisms in your jurisdiction and in what circumstances are these ordinarily seen?
 The two commonly used pricing mechanisms in M&A (and private equity) deals in China are locked box approach and completion accounts approach.
 When applying the locked box approach, the purchase price agreed upon by both parties is a fixed price.
-On the other hand, in the completion accounts approach, the purchase price will be adjusted after the closing in accordance with the financial statement of the target company immediately prior to the closing.
+In the completion accounts approach, the purchase price will be adjusted after closing in accordance with the financial statements of the target companies on or immediately prior to the closing.
 Currently, they are both widely used in China.
-Generally speaking, the locked box approach is more preferred by the sellers because the purchasers have to rely on the financial statements prepared by the sellers as of the dates mutually agreed upon by both parties prior to the signing to determine the enterprise value of the target companies.
-After signing the agreement, the risk of the value decrease of the target companies prior to the closing is borne by the purchasers.
+In general, the locked box approach is more preferrable by sellers because the purchasers will have to rely on the financial statements prepared by the sellers as of the dates mutually agreed upon by both parties prior to signing to determine the enterprise value of the target companies.
+After the signing of agreements, the risk of the value decrease of the target companies prior to closing is borne by the purchasers.
 Therefore, the purchasers will usually want very strict representations and warranties and covenants with respect to the operation and financial conditions of the target companies between the financial statement date and date of closing.
 Moreover, it is also less complex than the completion accounts approach and involves less transaction costs.
-Hence, comparatively speaking, locked box approach is more ordinarily seen in seller's market where the sellers usually have more negotiating leverage than the purchasers (for example, when the sale is conducted through an auction and the seller can receive bids from various purchasers) and/or small transactions where both parties want to keep the transaction process simple.
+Hence, comparatively speaking, locked box approach is more ordinarily seen in sellers' market where the sellers usually have more negotiating leverage than the purchasers (for example, when the sale is conducted through an auction and the seller can receive bids from multiple purchasers) and/or small transactions where both parties want to keep the transaction process simple.